wp-plugins/wp-backitup/readme.txt

 1. Upload the plugin to your plugins directory via FTP or through the Wordpress dashboard.
 1. Activate the plugin.
 1. A new menu called 'WP Backitup' will be added to your toolbar.
-1. Click 'WP Backitup' to access the backup/restore interface.
+1. Click 'WP Backitup' to access the backup interface.
+1. Enter your license key to unlock the restoration features.

 == Frequently Asked Questions ==